wycliffkas/countries/README.md

 -   Correctness: Does the functionality act in sensible, thought-out ways?
 -   Maintainability: Is it written in a clean, maintainable way?
 -   Testing: Is the system adequately tested?

-### Deliverables

-Make sure to include all source code in the repository.

-### CodeSubmit

-Please organize, design, test and document your code as if it were going into production - then push your changes to the master branch.
-After you have pushed your code, you may submit the assignment on the assignment page.

-All the best and happy coding,

-The MAYD Team

 ### Run the application
 - Install [Node.js](https://nodejs.org/en/)